 Affiliate Disclosure for Can I Be A Writer.
 In 2015, the Federal Trade Commission released its new rules for Disclosure Compliance.
 These rules are set to ensure that readers or viewers of web media (blogs, Youtube videos.) know if the blogger/presenter is sponsored, endorsed, or partnered with a different company.
 The readers need to know if the blogger is making money by sharing a link or product in blog terms.

-In compliance with the FTC guidelines, please assume the following about links and posts on this site: Any/all of the links canibeawriter.com are affiliate links of which I receive a small compensation from sales of certain items.
+In compliance with the FTC guidelines, please assume the following about links and posts on this site: Any/all of the links on canibeawriter.com are affiliate links for which I receive a small compensation from sales of certain items.

 What are affiliate links?

 Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on .com to purchase an item, the reader buys the item from the seller directly (not from canibeawriter.com).
 Amazon and/or other companies pay canibeawriter.com a small commission or further compensation for promoting their website or products through their affiliate program.

 Prices are the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through the link.